stephancmorris/paymentmate-ai-fraud-detector/README.md

 **Production-ready ML fraud detection with <5ms latency and SHAP explainability.**

-Real-time transaction scoring using XGBoost (91.5% precision, 94.1% recall) with SHAP explanations for every prediction.
+Real-time transaction scoring using XGBoost with SHAP explanations for every prediction.
 Built with FastAPI + React for high-performance, interpretable fraud prevention.

 ## 🚀 Key Features